nyarly/corundum/README.md

 ### Foolproof rubygems

-With Corudum added as a developement dependancy to your gemspec, and configured (quickly) in your Rakefile you can do:
+With Corundum added as a developement dependency to your gemspec, and configured (quickly) in your Rakefile you can do:

     rake release